TYPO3-Solr/ext-solr/Documentation/GettingStarted/Solr.rst

 ``http://localhost:8282/solr/#/core_en/query``.

-If you are using Mac OS X you need the IP of docker-machine, do so by running:
+If you are using Mac OS X and Docker Toolbox you need the IP of docker-machine, do so by running:

 |

 .. code-block:: bash

-    docker-machine url | sed 's/tcp/http/' | sed 's/:[[:digit:]].*/:8282/'
-        | sed 's:$:/solr/#/core_en/query:'
+    docker-machine ip

 And open the displayed URL, like ``http://192.168.99.100:8282/solr/#/core_en/query``.